 It is essential that you inform the Department if you intend to change your study location.
 MRes students must seek permission by completing the Change of Study Location FormLink opens in a new window.
 PhD students should inform the Programme Officer (PGR).
 For students with Student Visa status, the University is required to inform the UKVI if you are planning to be away from Warwick for more than 12 weeks.
 This applies both term time and vacation (i.e. the summer vacation period).
 You must still be engaging with your studies during this time and we will continue to monitor your attendance and progress.

 There are also restrictions on the amount of work you can do as a Student Visa holder in that you may not work more than 20 hours per week until after your course end date and this applies to both term time and vacation.

 Teaching and term dates

-Our system differs from most continental universities in that the year is split into three ten-week terms.
+The academic year is split into three ten-week terms.
 Most of the teaching takes place in the first two terms, with examinations taking place in May.
 The exception is module EC9AA, which is taught in the third term (Year 1 MRes).

-We use a numbering system to cover the main teaching weeks during the year.
-After the two week pre-sessional Mathematics course, week one of the autumn term starts on Monday 2nd October and runs for 10 weeks.
-The spring term runs from week 15–24 and summer term is from weeks 30–39.
+We use a numbering system to refer to the academic weeks during the year.
+After the two week pre-sessional mathematics course, week one of the Autumn Term (Term 1) starts on Monday 3rd October and runs for ten weeks.
+Weeks 11- 14 refer to the period over the Christmas vacation.
+The Spring Term (Term 2) runs from week 15–24, there are then 5 weeks over the Easter period, and Summer Term (Term 3) is from weeks 30–39.
 An explanation of the academic weeks system is available online.
-All term datesLink opens in a new window are published on the University web page.
+All term datesLink opens in a new window are published on the University website.